 Following the launch of ICMS 3, a new ICMS Explained document is being produced and will be available from early 2022.

 ICMS Explained is a practical resource that will equip quantity surveyors and cost consultants to deliver cost estimates and financial reports in line with ICMS.
 It also sets out the purpose, context and philosophy of ICMS.

 Practitioners will find ICMS Explained valuable as a reference document to address questions of the terminology used and how ICMS rules could apply to a specific project situation.
 It also sets out how ICMS is used in practice by drawing on and illustrating real examples of where it is already in use.

-This is the April 2021 release, version 3.2.1, of the RICS Data Standard (RDS).
-An updated version reflecting ICMS 3 will be available in early 2022.
+This is the March 2022 release, version 3.3.3, of the RICS Data Standard (RDS).
 The schema and example data files are available in both XML and JSON formats with html documentation in separate JSON and XML directories.
-This version replaces all previous RICS Data Standards for IPMS and ICMS which have both been incorporated into this single schema which allows users to capture, share and exchange data on land, property, real estate, and infrastructure assets.
-Where appropriate, the RDS references and supports a range of RICS and international standards covering property measurement, valuation, due diligence, life-cycle costing, brokerage, leasing, and building surveying.
+This version replaces the April 2022 release and all previous RICS Data Standards for IPMS and ICMS which have both been incorporated into this single schema which allows users to capture, share and exchange data on land, property, real estate, and infrastructure assets.
+Where appropriate, the RDS references and supports a range of RICS and international standards covering property measurement, valuation, due diligence, life-cycle costing, carbon emissions, building operation, brokerage, leasing, and building surveying.

 The RDS is available under the MIT License and RICS can provide technical support on the implementation of the RDS, for further information and support please contact email@example.com.

 ICMS 2nd edition will help bring greater confidence to an industry critical to creating communities, according to Ken Creighton.